FOREX-Euro steady on move by central banks, EU meet eyed

 Investors were reluctant to make heavy bets ahead of a meeting of EU finance ministers in Poland which U.S. Treasury Secretary Timothy Geithner will also join.
 Discussions are expected to focus on leveraging the euro zone's bailout fund to make it more effective in fighting the debt crisis.

-The euro last changed hands at $1.3861 , off a one-week peak of $1.3937 hit on Thursday but well above a seven-month trough below $1.35 plumbed on Monday.
+The euro last changed hands at $1.3861 , off a one-week peak of $1.3937 hit on Thursday, but also well off a seven-month trough below $1.35 plumbed on Monday.
 The common currency has bounced some 2 percent so far this week.

 "If we again only hear some verbal reassurances about Greek problems and no concrete action, that'd surely be the end of the rally in the euro," said Sumino Kamei, senior currency analyst at Bank of Tokyo-Mitsubishi UFJ.